 A history of frequent fainting, heart irregularity, other health problems, smoking and age over 75 are all considerations.

 If you are not fit for an outpatient procedure we will not be able to proceed.

-Unfortunately there are no medical rebates or Medicare available for stem cell therapy.
+Unfortunately there are no medical rebates or Medicare available for these treatments.
 Private health insurance is much the same.

 We have noticed government schemes are happy to provide assistance in terms of patient travel and accommodation.